A1Liu/a1liu.github.io/career.md

 #### Schedge
 *August 2019 - Present*

--  Goal is to give students a more intuitive UI to schedule courses
+-  Current maintainer of open source project to make NYU's course catalog easier to use; repository at [github.com/A1Liu/schedge](https://github.com/A1Liu/schedge)
+-  Built web scraper, data parser, and web server using Java and Kotlin
--  API currently hosted on Amazon Lightsail, at [schedge.a1liu.com](https://schedge.a1liu.com)
+-  Hosted an API using Amazon Lightsail at [schedge.a1liu.com](http://schedge.a1liu.com)

 #### Yet Another Course Scheduler (YACS)
 *October 2018 - June 2019*